ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ## The Passcode Module

+We will take a closer look at not the verbatim implementation but at a slightly simplified version.
 The API offers the only two operations such a module needs to support: setting a new passcode and verifying that a given passcode matches the stored one.

 {% codeblock lang:js %}
 let Passcode = {